Weaving Europe, Weaving Balkans

 Exhibition: Weaving Europe, Weaving Balkans

-Venue: Mekeio Oikotrofeio (map), Tsakalof 12, Ioannina, Greece
+Venue: Mekeio Oikotrofeio, Tsakalof 12, Ioannina, Greece (map).
+For a full programme at Mekeio click here.

 A part of the Biennale of Western Balkans, the project Weaving Europe / Weaving Balkans critically examines topics related to weaving, a craft associated with the history of Epirus and Balkans.
 Weaving is also seen as a metaphorical scheme that describes the construction of the European identity and citizenship, that may be seen as constantly changing rather than having a concrete meaning or referring to an undeniable and continuous historical reality.
 The metaphoric expression Weaving Europe / Weaving Balkans raises the the need to scrutinize the conceptual, political and social threads that weave together the European project.